Some people’s sole purpose in life is to make others around them miserable.

 Speaking of desks – what was it with prom queens and their innate ability to make a mess around themselves?
 I mean, seriously – if you want to be perfect, why not start with throwing yesterday’s sandwiches in the garbage bin instead of pushing them to the side of the desk and camouflaging them with documents, only to bitch to the cleaning lady later for not finding them and allowing the place to stink of stale mayo and last-week’s tomatoes?… The cleaning lady was, of course, expressly forbidden to move the papers on the desk, poor woman.
 She had the nerves of steel, though, every time patiently listening to Her Highness’s complaints about life’s imperfections in general, and her way too small office in particular, and just going about her cleaning routine as usual.

-I could not believe myself now that I once thought Her Highness to be nice and awesome.
+I could not believe myself now that I once thought Her Highness to be cool and awesome.
 A few days into the job I remember sharing my sincere admiration of her with a girlfriend, saying how wonderful it was to have a boss who was young, smart, beautiful, and not a bitch.
-When this same girlfriend then bumped into the two of us exiting the office together a couple of weeks later, she could not hold herself, and called my cell seconds after, shouting at the top of her lungs “You mean SHE is not a bitch????
+When this same girlfriend bumped into the two of us exiting the office together a couple of weeks later, she could not hold herself, and called my cell seconds after, shouting at the top of her lungs “You mean SHE is not a bitch????
 Open your eyes, girl!”
 To my credit, the eyes opened quite fast after that, and my initial rosy impression of Her Highness did not survive the first month.
 The phantom “nice and awesome” creature was replaced with a harsh reality – the “I’m too busy & important” snow princess.
-And the ballet poster played an important part in the process of opening my eyes.
+And the ballet poster played an important part in the eye opening process .
 But I am getting ahead of myself….

 Her Highness was not even exactly my boss.
 My real boss, who I was hired to assist, barricaded himself behind a locked door, barely saying a word to me, and she gladly assumed the task of “breaking me in” and molding me into a perfect employee.
 She made it clear, that she took up this mission out of the pure goodness of her heart, and it was already a lost battle … But then – nobody’s perfect, and she would just have to try to make a cookie out of the crappy ingredients she got.